 Khanh Huy Bui

-Associate Professor, Department of Anatomy & Cell Biology
+Assistant Professor, Department of Anatomy and Cell Biology

 BSc (University of New South Wales), MSc (Chalmers), PhD (Eidgenössische Technische Hochschule Zürich)

 Areas of interest: Structure, function, and assembly of the eukaryotic flagella.